 Since 1931, RITA has represented and promoted all motor carrier interests on the state level.
 RITA, the only statewide trucking association, has been a member of the American Trucking Association (ATA) since 1944.

 RITA represents the interests of its membership on both the local and national stages.
 With the support of our membership, we fight legislation detrimental to our industry and seek to develop and introduce positive initiatives that serve both trucking/transportation and public interest.
-RITA was instrumental in fighting "independent contractor" legislation; a transportation and warehousing tax; and, most recently, Rhode Island's truck-only tolls, now the subject of a national lawsuit brought by the ATA.
+RITA was instrumental in fighting "independent contractor" legislation; a transportation and warehousing tax; and, most recently, Rhode Island's truck-only tolls.
+(In the lawsuit brought by the ATA and two motor carriers, a federal judge ruled decisively on September 21, 2022 against Rhode Island's truck only tolls, calling them "unconstitutional".)

 As the exclusive Rhode Island affiliate of the ATA, RITA has a strong partner at the federal level, yet charts its own course on matters of local interest that may not align with the national position.
 The Policies and Operations of RITA are set and governed by a Board of Directors elected annually from and by the membership.